BoreasCarSystem/General/Protocols.md

 ### Connection details ###
 The communication MUST occur through HTTP, with `Content-Type` set to `application/json`.
 `CarDataStream` MUST send this data every 10 second or more often, but it SHOULD send it every second.
 `CarCommunicator` SHOULD listen on port 34444, and `CarDataStream` MUST send to port 34444 if no other port is specified.
+The URI should just be the server root, `/`.

 ### Request format ###
 The request MUST be an HTTP POST request, with the following JSON as POST data.
 The JSON matches the [OpenFX Message Format](https://github.com/openxc/openxc-message-format#commands) in a sense, but it is still different because 1) there's no timestamp data (the data is assumed to be fresh, current data), 2) there's no metadata and 3) there's no duplicate data for the same signal name.
 Instead, the JSON looks like this: